-National Progression Awards (NPAs) are not the standard entry requirement for Scottish applicants to Scottish universities but, along with other qualifications at SCQF Level 6, may be used to help facilitate entry to short-cycle higher education (HE) such as Higher National Certificates (HNCs) and Higher National Diplomas (HNDs) offered in some Scottish HEPs.
+National Progression Awards (NPAs) are not the standard entry requirement for Scottish applicants to Scottish universities, but, along with other qualifications at SCQF Level 6, may be used to help facilitate entry to short-cycle higher education (HE), such as Higher National Certificates (HNCs) and Higher National Diplomas (HNDs) offered in some Scottish HEPs.
 Some universities may also consider them – alongside achievement at Higher – for entry to certain HE programmes.

-They generally tend to be considered by HEPs as qualifications that help learners develop a range of additional skills or wider achievements that complement their learning journey in the Senior Phase of Curriculum for Excellence.
+They generally tend to be considered by HEPs as qualifications that help students develop a range of additional skills or wider achievements that complement their learning journey in the Senior Phase of Curriculum for Excellence.

-NPAs also provide access to employment, further education and training.
+NPAs also provide access to employment, further education, and training.

 NPAs are aligned to National Occupational Standards (NOS).